kevinclancy/blog/_posts/2025-10-18-modelling-tic-tac-toe.md

 \end{cases}
 $$

-This system represents a wall clock, which takes no internal input and advances one hour forward at each step.
+This system represents a wall clock, which takes no external input and advances one hour forward at each step.

 <figure>
 <img